vega/vega-lite/site/docs/selection/selection.md

 {% include table.html props="on,init,empty,resolve,mark" source="IntervalSelection" %}

-For instance, with the `on` property, a single rectangle in the heatmap below can now be selected on double-click instead.
+For instance, with the `on` property, a single rectangle in the heatmap below can now be selected on mouse hover instead.

-<div class="vl-example" data-name="selection_type_single_dblclick"></div>
+<div class="vl-example" data-name="selection_type_single_mouseover"></div>

 {:#interval-mark}